StandOfGiants/StandOfGiants.github.io/_posts/2022-05-21-dialog-tree.markdown

 ### User Data

-When starting up the game, we are planning on having a prompt that asks the users things like their character name, pronouns, hair color, etc.
+When starting up the game, we are planning on having a prompt that asks the users (players) things like their character name, pronouns, hair color, etc.

 This data will be able to be inserted into the text using backticks.
 For example `` `name` `` would be replaced with the user name that was provided by the player.